-But if you have an older RV or you’re undertaking an RV renovation project, you’ll probably need to upgrade our replace your existing fridge.
+But if you have an older RV or you’re undertaking an RV renovation project, you want to upgrade or replace your existing RV fridge with something better.

 Not everyone needs the same things out of an RV refrigerator.
 Some of you might prioritize having the most space possible.